 A major issue in the debate over any military plan appears to be over whether Iraq's military would quickly unravel or rebel against Saddam Hussein in the face of U.S. military action or whether it would fight hard to defend the regime.
 Some maintain that Iraqi forces would likely defect or surrender in large numbers, as happened in the 1991 Gulf war, when faced with a militarily superior force.
 Others contrast the current situation with the 1991 war and argue that Iraqi forces would hold together and fight fiercely because they are defending Iraq itself, not an occupation of Kuwait.
 Some believe the Iraqi military would quickly retreat into urban areas and hope to inflict large numbers of casualties on American forces.
-(For further discussion of the pros and cons of military action against Iraq, see CRS Report RS21325, Iraq: Divergent Views on Military Action.)
+On March 16, 2003, Saddam Hussein divided Iraq into four military regions to prepare for conflict, with Baghdad and its environs headed by Saddam, and other regions headed by his loyalists, including younger son Qusay.
+However, it is unclear what Iraq's battle strategy will be.